SilentBob347/papyrix-reader/docs/troubleshooting.md

 The firmware performs one controller reset and initialization retry.
 If the second attempt fails, it closes the SD transport, disables display power, then disables storage power.
-USB serial and the power button remain active.
+The power button remains active.
 The firmware waits without rebooting.

-Press the power button or send `retry` to restore storage power and retry display initialization.
-The last result and bounded attempt count are stored in RTC memory and the `papyrix_diag` NVS namespace.
+Press the power button to restore storage power and retry display initialization.

 ## Repeated Sleep at Startup